reginalexavier/wcswatin/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

 ## Submission notes

 This is a new submission.
+The only NOTE reported by `R CMD check` is:

+* New submission

 ## Downstream dependencies